-You should not be given DEXAMETHASONE MYLAN injection if you have an internal fungal infection.
+You should not be given DEXAMETHASONE MYLAN if you have an internal fungal infection

-You should not be given this medicine if you have recently been given a live vaccine such as smallpox or polio/sabin, unless
+You should not be given DEXAMETHASONE MYLAN if you have recently been given a live

-you are being given it for replacement therapy.
+vaccine unless you are being given this medicine for replacement therapy.

 Before you start to take it